WaveEngine/EvergineDocs/manual/platforms/uwp/index.md

 # UWP platform

+> [!WARNING]
+> UWP platform in Evergine is now deprecated and could be removed in future releases.

 ## Desktop and tablets

 You can add _UWP_ as one of the platforms for your project, using _Universal Windows Platform_ template.
 With this template, you can create an application that runs in devices such PC, tablet or Xbox.